Use the ISFIRSTOCCURENCE function to return a TRUE Boolean value for the first occurrence of each value in a list-formatted dimension.

 An artificial limit is imposed to prevent the searching of large data sets that would slow down the server.
 This limit is set at 50 million cells.
 If more than 50 million cells are used with the ISFIRSTOCCURRENCE function, the model rolls back and a notification displays.

-When you use ISFIRSTOCCURRENCE with data sets of more than one million cells, any change in source values can result in calculations that take a few seconds.
 As the number of cells you use with the ISFIRSTOCCURRENCE function increases, so does the duration of the calculation.

 - No Excel equivalent